alphya/nyaruga_util/README.md

 # nyaruga_util

-It is utility of c++17.
+It is utility of C++17.

 This library is header only.

-And it needs boost c++ library.
+And it needs boost C++ library.

-Please add boost c++ library to your include and library pass.
+Please add boost C++ library to your include and library pass.